PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 • Maternal history of thyroid disease (including past history of thyroidectomy)

-• Medication taken during pregnancy (including anti-thyroid drugs-carbimazole, PTU)
+• Medication taken during pregnancy (including anti-thyroid drugs-carbimazole, propylthiouracil)

 • Baby